c12i/img_stegano/README.md

 # img_stegano
 Image steganography with Rust

-⚠️ This is still highly experimental, not recommended for use due to potential bugs ⚠️

 ## Introduction

 This Rust program allows you to hide a text message within an image using the Least Significant Bit (LSB) replacement technique.
 The LSB replacement technique involves altering the least significant bits of the image's pixels to encode the hidden message.
 This technique is a form of steganography, which is the practice of concealing one piece of information within another.